Universal shape-dependence of quantum entanglement in disordered magnets: Discussion

 Also of interest is the question of the dynamical behavior of the entanglement entropy, after a sudden change in the Hamiltonian parameters.
 In $1d$, when the global quench is performed at the critical point, the entanglement entropy is found to grow ultra-slowly, as $\Scal(t)\sim \ln\ln t$ \cite{Igloi2012-dynamics}.
 In higher dimensions, the corner contribution is expected to obey a similar time dependence.

 In addition, studying the multipartite entanglement between two non-adjacent subsystems appears to be a promising avenue, capturing additional universal aspects of entanglement patterns \cite{Parez2024, Wang2025, Lyu2025}.
-Using entanglement negativity and mutual information to quantify multipartite entanglement, in the correct scaling limit both of these measures have been found to be universal in the $1d$ RTFIM \cite{Zou2022-multipartite}.
+Using entanglement negativity and mutual information to quantify multipartite entanglement, in the appropriate scaling limit both of these measures have been found to be universal in the $1d$ RTFIM \cite{Zou2022-multipartite}.
 In higher dimensions, the entanglement entropy of a single subsystem is in general not universal, with only the corner contribution featuring a universal prefactor.
 However, multipartite measures of entanglement can be entirely universal, serving again as a notion of entanglement susceptibility.
 Unlike in one-dimensional systems, in higher dimensions, in addition to the distance being a tunable parameter, the shape of each subsystem \cite{Eisler2016} and their relative orientation can also impact the results in universal ways.

 Finally, there are also classical systems, which are found in the same universality classes as quantum critical points and to which these results can be extended.
-Notably, the disordered contact process of infection spreading on a lattice falls into the universality class of the generic QCP of the RTFIM \cite{Vojta2009, Vojta2012, Hooyberghs2003, Hooyberghs2004}, and exhibits a similar structure of spatially disconnected correlation clusters \cite{kovacs2020-contactprocess}.
+Notably, the disordered contact process of infection spreading on a lattice falls into the three universality classes of the RTFIM studied here in both 2$d$ and 3$d$ \cite{Vojta2009, Vojta2012, Hooyberghs2003, Hooyberghs2004, Kovacs2022-qmcp, luzzatto2025}, and exhibits a similar structure of spatially disconnected correlation clusters \cite{kovacs2020-contactprocess}.
 We expect that the cluster counting methodology described here, including the geometric trick, can be adapted to obtain accurate corner contributions based on either all the correlation clusters or even if only the largest cluster is considered.
 Such out-of-equilibrium classical measurements would serves as independent and deep tests of the entanglement results presented here.
-For example, the question of whether the multi-critical disordered contact process is in the same universality class as the QMCP remains open \cite{Dahmen2007, Kovacs2022-qmcp}.